neftaly/kumara/README.md

 # 🍠 Kūmara [![CircleCI](https://circleci.com/gh/neftaly/kumara.svg?style=shield)](https://circleci.com/gh/neftaly/kumara)

 Kumara is a streaming [Signal K](http://signalk.org) implementation.
-You can use it to connect to a [sK delta stream](http://signalk.org/specification/master/streaming_api.html).
-In return, you get a live-updating sK state object.
+It connects to a [sK delta stream](http://signalk.org/specification/master/streaming_api.html) and returns a live-updating sK state object.

 You can also send messages back to the server, such as subscribe/unsubscribe requests, or commands for connected devices.

 ## API
 ### `kumara` (**url**, **options**)